prajwalreddypr/to-do-application/README.md

 ## Requirements 🛠️
 - Python 3.x 🐍
-- Tkinter (comes pre-installed with Python) 🎨
+- Tkinter 🎨
-- SQLite (comes pre-installed with Python) 📦
+- SQLite 📦

 ## How to Use 👨‍💻